 Types of Nut Butters

-Below we've compiled a list of the types of nut butters you may see advertised at your local grocery store:
+Below we've compiled a list of the different nut butters you may see advertised at your local grocery store:

 - Peanut butter